This Shell scripting tutorial is aimed at covering all the basics and important information about scripting in Linux or Unix-like systems.

 Unsetting the variable makes the variable to be removed from the list of variables, by the shell.
 It is almost like deleting the value of the variable, as you will no more be able to access its value.

-The example below shows a script which unsets a variable and tries to print its value
+The example below shows a script that unsets a variable and tries to print its value

 #!/bin/sh NAME="Reva" unset NAME echo $NAME